 All photos courtesy of Yale Wagner for Sotheby’s International Realty

-The property is listed with Michael Sieger and Lars Klingstedt of Sotheby’s International Realty.
+The Upper West Side listing is being represented and marketed by Michael Sieger and Lars Klingstedt of Sotheby’s International Realty.

 Here’s a full look at the listing.